ajaykanade/coupon/README.md

 ## Data Cleanup

-The raw dataset contained several data quality issues as evidenced by the above pie charts.
+The raw dataset contained several data quality issues (some of which were evidenced by the above pie charts).
 These were addressed to enable accurate analysis as below:

 **Handling Missing Values:**